By HAMISH PRESTON from S&P Dow Jones Indices

 Many financial theories are based on the idea that riskier investments should offer higher returns.
 However, there is a bank of evidence – accumulated since the 1970s – showing that less volatile stocks posted higher risk-adjusted returns across a number of time horizons, regions, and market segments, historically.

-S&P Dow Jones Indices produces a range of low volatility indices, which serve as benchmarks for low volatility investment strategies, globally.
+S&P Dow Jones Indices produces a range of low volatility indices, which serve as benchmarks for investment strategies, globally.
 And as we have shown again and again, low volatility indices have offered upside participation and downside protection, historically.
 We recently extended the returns history for the S&P 500 Low Volatility Index back to February 1972, giving us nearly five decades of insight into the factor’s performance and characteristics.
 Here are a couple of takeaways from the newly available, back-tested history extension.

 Low volatility outperformed in both absolute terms and on a risk-adjusted basis.

 Exhibit 1 shows that S&P 500 Low Volatility Index outperformed the U.S. equity benchmark between February 1972 and November 1990, both in absolute terms and on a risk-adjusted basis.
 Its higher annualized returns and lower volatility than the S&P 500 resulted in a risk/reward ratio of 0.98, which was similar to the ratio observed during the latter period.
 Hence, the S&P 500 Low Volatility’s returns were similarly compensated for the risks being taken in the 1970s and 1980s compared to the period since December 1990.

 Upside participation and downside protection were preserved.

 Exhibit 2 provides a breakdown of the S&P 500 and the S&P 500 Low Volatility indices’ returns over three horizons: from February 1972 to May 2019, between February 1972 and November 1990, and between December 1990 and May 2019.
 Up and down months are based on S&P 500’s monthly total returns.